Services for Students

 The Colorado Louis Stokes Alliance for Minority Participation (CO-AMP) is a National Science Foundation (NSF) grant program that seeks to double the number of underrepresented minority students (African American, Hispanic, Alaska Native, Native American and Pacific Islander) who will be earning bachelor's degrees in Science, Technology, Engineering and Math (STEM).

 Eligible students must:

-- Represent a historically and currently under-represented group (American Indian, African American, Hispanic and Pacific Islander students in mathematics and science related fields.
+- Represent a historically and currently under-represented group (American Indian, African American, Hispanic and Pacific Islander students).

 - Pursue a degree in a science, technology, engineering, or mathematics or a certificate program in a technology-based field.

-Benefits include additional tutoring hours, subject specific tutoring, merit and persistence fellowship opportunities, CO-AMP activities and bridge to other CO-AMP programs at participating transfer institutions.
+Benefits include fellowship opportunities and bridge to other CO-AMP programs at participating transfer institutions.

 Applications are available on this page.
 Please turn it in to the contact person below.